Annuity Training Questions & Answers

 1. What is the continuing education requirement?

-After the initial eight hour training, the life agent must complete either the four hour California specific training requirement in any subsequent license term if an annuity product was sold during that license term.
-The CDI has placed the agent's annuity training course completion on each life agents' Check Your License Status, Continuing Education Web link.
+After the initial eight hour training, the life agent must complete the four hour California specific training requirement in any subsequent license term if an annuity product was sold during that license term.
+The CDI has placed the agent's annuity training course completion on each life agents' Check a License, Continuing Education Web link.
 Each agent's Continuing Education course completion record states when the next annuity training course should be completed.

 2. If I complete my four hours of annuity training after the expiration of my license will I have to pay a penalty fee and will there be a break in my license?

 Failing to complete the required annuity training prior to the expiration of your license will not affect your license renewal.
 However you will be in violation of the California Insurance Code if you sold any annuity products during a license term and did not complete the four-hour annuity training during that license term.

 1. Does this requirement apply to non-residents?